ibm-cloud-docs/containers/storage-block-vpc-snapshot.md

 {: shortdesc}

-The {{site.data.keyword.block_storage_is_short}} cluster add-on automatically creates both volumes and snapshots in the same VPC resource group where the cluster is deployed.
-Due to a current limitation, specifying the resource group in your storage class does not override this behavior.
-Make sure that you allow for this behavior if you plan to use snapshots as you might hit resource group quotas.
+By default, the {{site.data.keyword.block_storage_is_short}} cluster add-on creates volumes and snapshots in the same VPC resource group where the cluster is deployed.
+However, starting with add-on version 5.2.46 and later, you can create snapshots in a different resource group by specifying the `resourceGroup` parameter in your `VolumeSnapshotClass`.
+For more information, see [Creating snapshots in a different resource group](#vpc-snapshot-different-rg).
 {: important}